 - Your spouse gives you a bottle of rare wine worth $50,000 in December.

-You have made total gifts of $62,000 in 2020, but fortunately for you, all of them qualify as annual exclusion gifts or are not taxable per the unlimited marital deduction: A total of $10,000 to Bob qualifies for the annual exclusion, a total of $2,000 to Susie qualifies for the annual exclusion, and a total of $50,000 to your spouse qualifies according to the unlimited marital deduction.
+You have made total gifts of $62,000 in 2022, but fortunately for you, all of them qualify as annual exclusion gifts or are not taxable per the unlimited marital deduction: The $10,000 to Bob qualifies for the annual exclusion, a total of $2,000 to Susie qualifies for the annual exclusion, and a total of $50,000 to your spouse qualifies according to the unlimited marital deduction.

 On the other hand, your spouse has made total gifts of $70,000 in 2022 that may or may not qualify as annual exclusion gifts: A total of $20,000 to Betty exceeds the $16,000 annual exclusion limit, while a total of $50,000 to you qualifies for the unlimited marital deduction.